shchipts/phosphorus-affordability/R/puse/README.md

 This package contains two datasets

-* `puse`: Estimates of phosphorus use in agricultural crop production by IFA region in 2007-2018, and in 2030 scenarios
+* `puse`: Estimates of phosphorus use in agricultural crop production by region in 2007-2018, and in 2030 scenarios

   Sources:
   - IFA, & IPNI.
 (2017).
 Assessment of Fertilizer Use by Crop at the Global Level 2014-2014/15 accessed from https://www.ifastat.org/plant-nutrition